Modalities/ml_filter/src/ml_filter/inference_pipeline/README.md

 ### 4. Prepare Input Files List

 Create a text file named input_files.txt containing the paths to your input JSONL files, one per line.
-The jsonl files assumes the data is at the "text" key.
+The jsonl files assume the data is at the "text" key.

 ```bash
 /data/jsonl/file1.jsonl